doemski/node-red-contrib-profiiot/README.md

 ## Installation

-This assumes you have Node-RED already installed and working, if you need to install node-red see [here](http://nodered.org/docs/getting-started/installation).
+This assumes you have Node-RED already installed and working, if you need to install Node-RED see [here](http://nodered.org/docs/getting-started/installation).

 Navigate to your Node-RED user directory: